sebranly/crash-team-racing/IDEAS.md

-The closest a story mode was in a Mario Kart game was Mario Kart DS' mission mode. - 2 Keep the skill based drift mechanics, that also requires track knowledge ; same goes for jumping boost mechanics - 2 Introduce some hovercraft capabilities like in CNK - 2 The gameplay in CTRNF has to feel exactly like old CTR - 2 Has to be 60 fps - 2
-In CTR, the shield itself turned into a weapon which you could launch, but you had to launch use it before you could use anything else - how is it in CNK though? - 2
+The closest a story mode was in a Mario Kart game was Mario Kart DS' mission mode. - 2 Keep the skill based drift mechanics, that also requires track knowledge ; same goes for jumping boost mechanics - 2 Introduce some hovercraft capabilities like in CNK - 2 In CTR, the shield itself turned into a weapon which you could launch, but you had to launch use it before you could use anything else - how is it in CNK though? - 2
 Get some elements from Spyro - 2
 Vicarious Visions, who's behind the N.Sane Trilogy, also made Crash Nitro Kart back in 2003 - 2 Add new maps - 2
-Have split-screen + online mode - 3
 Add new characters - 3
 Maybe even add a level editor so players can make their own tracks - note: CNK has a poor one for battle arenas - 3 Have more cinematics - 3
 No paid DLCs - 3
-Add mascots from other playstation games; Sackboy, Ratchet & Clank, Sly Cooper - 3 4K quality - 4
+Add mascots from other playstation games; Sackboy, Ratchet & Clank, Sly Cooper - 3 VR support - 4
-developed by Naughty Dog (not going to happen) - 4
-VR support - 4
 Spyro on his skateboard - 4
-have a system in which we can assign characteristics to character (speed, etc.) with a fixed number of points - 6 include other characters from the series like Koala Kong, N. Brio and Tawna - 7 Spyro with Sparx instead of Aku Aku or Uka Uka - 7 Port to PC - 8
-Cross-platform to play with Switch owners etc. - 8 Have levels from Mario Kart (e.g. Fort Battle) - myself Counter of how many boosts you achieve in a row like in CNK - 14 have a bundle with N. Sane and Spyro - 15
+have a system in which we can assign characteristics to character (speed, etc.) with a fixed number of points - 6 include other characters from the series like Koala Kong, N. Brio and Tawna - 7 Spyro with Sparx instead of Aku Aku or Uka Uka - 7 Have levels from Mario Kart (e.g. Fort Battle) - myself Counter of how many boosts you achieve in a row like in CNK - 14 have a bundle with N. Sane and Spyro - 15